numenta/NAB/nab/detectors/numenta/README.md

 This directory contains a modified version of the `run.py` script which exists in the main NAB directory.
-It can be used to run *detection* only using the `htmjava` detector against NAB data.
+It can be used to run *detection* only using the `numenta` and `numentaTM` detectors against NAB data.

-By default it will output results to the main NAB/results directory.
+By default it will run both `numenta` and `numentaTM` detectors and output results to the main NAB/results directory.

 `python run.py`